Trans March on DC called ‘first major step’ in visibility campaign - Watermark Online

-ABOVE: The National Transgender Visibility March, photo by Michael Kay of The Washington Blade.
+ABOVE: A rally was held at Freedom Plaza before the National Transgender Visibility March on Sept.
+28, 2019.
+(Washington Blade photo by Michael Key)

-Organizers and observers said between 1,500 and 3,000 people turned out on Saturday for the first ever National Transgender Visibility March on Washington in which scores of participants held signs proudly declaring their status as transgender or gender nonconforming Americans.
+Organizers and observers said between 1,500 and 3,000 people turned out Sept.
+28 for the first ever National Transgender Visibility March on Washington in which scores of participants held signs proudly declaring their status as transgender or gender nonconforming Americans.

 The march kicked off at 11:35 a.m. on Sept.
 28 from Freedom Plaza in downtown D.C. following the completion of a two-and-a-half hour rally.
 It traveled along Pennsylvania Avenue, N.W., from 13th to 4th Streets, where the march ended four blocks from the U.S. Capitol.